Measurement of the nuclear modification factor of $b$-jets in 5.02 TeV Pb+Pb collisions with the ATLAS detector: Results

-These measurements highlight the importance of measuring the fragmentation functions of \bjets\ in heavy-ion collisions.
 These results are compatible with previous results from CMS~\cite{Chatrchyan:2013exa} (although both the collision energy and jet radius are different) but have better precision.
+Additional measurements of the fragmentation functions of \bjets\ in heavy-ion collisions would improve the uncertainties in future measurements using the method used in this article.

 \FloatBarrier